fbpx Our Directors | Danila Dilba

 Our Directors

 The Danila Dilba Health Service board of directors is made up of Aboriginal people living in the Yilli Rreung Region.
-The board is responsible for managing and controlling the affairs of Danila Dilba Health Service in accordance with the Rules of the Association.
-The board also receives advice from the Danila Dilba Audit and Risk Management Committee
+The board is responsible for managing and controlling the affairs of Danila Dilba Health Service in accordance with the Company Constitution.
+The board also receives advice from the DDHS Finance, Risk and Audit Committee (FRAC) and the Clinical Governance Committee (CGC).

 Our Directors